 In Italy it is known as the vendemmia.
 Tuscany is a beautiful place to tour during this time of year, especially through the Chianti wine region.
 Watching the workers harvest the grapes for the wines that we are so fortunate to enjoy and savor, is a treat.

 Sangiovese, one of the primary grapes of Tuscany, is a grape harvested later than others.
-Late September to early October is tipically the harvest time, depending upon the weather patterns.
-If you’re taking a wine tour of Tuscany you may also witness the other tuscan grapes that will be harvested including Canaiolo, Colorino, Mammolo, Vernaccia, Vermentino and international varieties like Cabernet Sauvignon and Merlot.
+Late September to early October is typically the harvest time, depending upon the weather patterns.
+If you’re taking a wine tour of Tuscany you may also witness the other Tuscan grapes that will be harvested including Canaiolo, Colorino, Mammolo, Vernaccia, Vermentino and international varieties like Cabernet Sauvignon and Merlot.

 Many tuscan wineries will start the harvest early morning before the warmth of the day begins.
 The grape harvest in Chianti includes a careful selection of grapes before their transportation to the winery for fermentation.
 Deciding the right time to pick these grapes for a winemaker is an important decision.
 Key is making sure the grapes are picked at the right time for a good balance of acidity and sugar.